itamarc/maventest/src/main/resources/README.tmpl.md

 a GitHub project using [ITemplate](https://github.com/itamarc/itemplate) and the GitHub API.

-Considering that you have installed and properly configured these requisites:
+Considering that you have installed and properly configured these requirements:
 - JDK 11
 - Maven 3.8.1
 - Docker